davidlacho/LaunchData/README.md

-# Finn AI Code Challenge
+# Launch Data (Finn AI Code Challenge)

-This is an exercise to help us get a sense of how you think.
-Don't worry about knowing the latest trendy tools, but don't be shy to get creative.

-Your submission will be reviewed by a member of our engineering team, who will check the implementation for readability, simplicity, durability, and functional completeness.

-For bonus points, use standard ES6 syntax where appropriate.
-E.g. classes, destructuring assignment, and promises (or async-await).

-## Step 0: Product description
+## Product description

-We are going to build a small tool that lets users view upcoming space launch missions around the world, with some details about each one:
+Launch Data is a small tool that lets users view upcoming space launch missions around the world, with some details about each one:

 - Name of rocket being launched (e.g. "Falcon 9")
 - Space agency responsible for the launch (e.g. "NASA")